Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_winsrv/_index.md

 ## Delete the deployment

-- The most straightforward way is to delete the Azure Arc resource via the Azure Portal, just select the resource and delete it.
+- The most straightforward way is to delete the Azure Arc resource via the Azure portal, just select the resource and delete it.
 In addition, delete the VMware vSphere VM.

     ![Delete Azure Arc-enabled server](./07.png)